-The median annual wage for mining and geological engineers, including mining safety engineers, was $84,320 in May 2012.
+The median annual wage for mining and geological engineers was $91,160 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $49,680, and the top 10 percent earned more than $140,130.
+The lowest 10 percent earned less than $52,160, and the highest 10 percent earned more than $151,230.

-In May 2012, the median annual wages for mining and geological engineers in the top five industries in which these engineers worked were as follows:
+In May 2019, the median annual wages for mining and geological engineers in the top industries in which they worked were as follows:

-Employment of mining and geological engineers is projected to grow 12 percent from 2012 to 2022, about as fast as the average for all occupations.
+Employment of mining and geological engineers is projected to grow 3 percent from 2018 to 2028, slower than the average for all occupations.

 For more information about mining and geological engineers, visit